aptalca/docker-rdp-calibre/README.md

 - To access the webserver, go to http://SERVERIP:YYYY/calibre

 ### Changelog:
+- 2016-09-16 - Remove X1-lock if exists, which prevents start up following an unclean shutdown
 - 2016-09-15 - Updated base to x11rdp1.3, which now supports clipboard through the left hand side menu (ctrl+alt+shift) - calibre updated to 2.67